 Kloxo-MR is an open-source server control panel for creating and managing virtual hosts for Redhat / CentOS 5, 6, and 7 Linux systems.
 It is an active fork of Kloxo which is not active anymore but with lots of added features and improvements for performance.
 There are also a lot of improvements in the function to make it more smooth.
 It looks like a popular paid WHM Cpanel.

-Another open-source web control panel with a one-touch app installer called Softaculous.
+Another open-source web control panel with a one-touch app installer is called Softaculous.
 Because of it, the user can install more than 439 apps with one click such as WordPress, Joomla, and more.
 It comes with firewall iPTables or fail2ban.
 For the webserver, it supports NGINX, Apache, PHP-fpm, and PHP.
 It also comes with monitoring tools such as Monit, Webalizer, AWStats, and RRDtool.

 You can install it on Debian, Ubuntu, and Centos/RHEL.
 The user interface of the VestCP is a little bit different than traditional but simple, clean, and intuitive.
 The user surf through the interface using the Keyboard shortcuts that increase the speed of accessing the server.
 The inbuilt firewall which I mentioned earlier can ban the IP address those are trying to access the server with too many bad login attempts.
 Minimum System requirements 512 RAM, 20GB HDD, and 1GHz CPU.